pietervdvn/MapComplete/Docs/Reasonings/MapComplete_User_Census.md

 ## What do people still want?

+I did ask several open-ended question to gauge interests and for bugs, namely:

+- If you could wish for a map-based application, what would this application do?
+- What features would you like to see in MapComplete?

-> If you could wish for a map-based application, what would this application do?
+### Question: If you could wish for a map-based application, what would this application do?

 This open-ended question came quite early in the survey - even before mentioning MapComplete.
 This is an intentionally broad question, in order to generate as much ideas as possible and to get a feel of what people's general grievances are.